darkrelics/eidolon-engine/README.md

 Player sessions serve as the bridge between the interface and game world, handling essential functions like displaying messages of the day, character management, and console formatting for passwords and other sensitive input.
 Each session implements anti-abuse rate limiting and maintains clear communication boundaries through channels at both the interface and character layers.
 When a player creates or selects a character, the player session spawns a character session while maintaining tracking of its associated characters.

+### Hand System

+Characters have two hands (left and right) for holding items:

+- **Right Hand**: Primary/dominant hand - items are picked up here first
+- **Left Hand**: Secondary hand - used when right hand is full
+- **Full Hands**: Cannot pick up items when both hands are occupied
+- **Switch Command**: Swap items between hands when both are holding something
+- **Drop/Put**: Can drop or put items directly from hands
+- **Inventory Display**: Shows hand contents separately from worn/carried items
+- **INFO Command**: Displays what you're holding in a natural format

 ### Room System

 Each active room runs in its own goroutine, handling commands and state for all characters and items within it.
 Rooms can be marked as persistent or non-persistent: